 The characters highlight how trees are the long-standing continuity in lives that ebb and flow in so many other ways.
 The story also shows us that certain people realize the importance of trees to the survival of humanity and are willing to give their life, literally, in pursuit of the protection of forests and trees.

 Climate fiction is a great way to introduce readers to climate matters through a channel that isn’t so harsh or ‘in your face”.
-Through this book, Powers challenges readers to recognize trees as creatures, like humans, and equally important in our ecosystem and to our survival.
+Through this book, Powers challenges readers to recognize trees as creatures, like humans and equally important in our ecosystem and to our survival.

 For many of the story’s characters, their life was transformed at some point by a tree (often just one particular tree).
-One character develops a love for art as result of connecting with a tree photography project carried down to him from his grandfather and through his father.
+One character develops a love for art as a result of connecting with a tree photography project carried down to him from his grandfather and through his father.
 Another character was forever changed by the mulberry tree that her dad loved so dearly and next to which he committed suicide.

 In the case of the Mulberry tree, Powers brings more connection to the tree as a living creature.
 The mulberry tree seems to live a life that mirrors that of its planter and caretaker (the father) to whom it was so important.
 The father’s mental and physical health deteriorated in sync with the tree.